 There are some significant differences between the best in On-Time Performance including those that leave too early or too late.
 It also gives insight into the wide variance of what is ‘on-time’ around the world - which will be of as much interest to those travelling on the buses, as those who run them.

-The data covers a four week period and it is our intention to provide quarterly updates to the locations we currently track as well as adding additional locations and insights over time.
+The data covers a four-week period and in our next edition we will provide updates to the locations we currently track.
+New locations and insights will be added over time, with the GPTI released quarterly.

 Learn more about the data source